Ryoichi2022/Practice_12/README.md

 	3. Prone to outliers: Linear regression is very sensitive to outliers (anomalies).
 So, outliers should be analyzed and removed before applying Linear Regression to the dataset.
 	4. Prone to multicollinearity: Before applying Linear regression, multicollinearity should be removed (using dimensionality reduction techniques) because it assumes that there is no relationship among independent variables.

-## Split the Training Data and Testing/Target Data
+## X. Split the Training Data and Testing/Target Data

 ### Purpose to split
 Separating data into training and testing sets is an important part of evaluating machine learning models.
 Typically, when we separate a data set into a training set and testing set, most of the data is used for training, and a smaller portion of the data is used for testing.
 By using similar data for training and testing, we can minimize the effects of data discrepancies and better understand the characteristics of the model.